apsys2024/apsys2024/content/visa/index.md

 https://supportletters.acm.org/

 * 7/31 Update: APSys 2024 is now listed in the system.
 Note that it could take 10 business days to get the invitation letter.
-If you are in hurry, please contact apsys2024-contact@googlegroups.com.
+If you are in a hurry and an invitation from the general chair is acceptable, please contact apsys2024-contact@googlegroups.com.
 Chinese citizens may request visa-related documents as follows.

 ## Visa Application by Chinese Citizens